Datasets SOEP-Core

 use pid hid cid syear plh0149-plh0151 using "$data/pl.dta"

-hl “Household questionnaire” (long): HL contains all waves of the datasets $H from SOEP-Core.
-This means that the HL dataset includes all questions of the household questionnaire.
+hl “Data from household questionnaires” (long): HL contains all waves of the datasets $H from SOEP-Core.
+This means that the HL dataset includes all information of the household questionnaires.
 In addition, the household-specific data from the IAB-SOEP Migration Survey and IAB-BAMF-SOEP Refugee Survey are integrated into the original HL dataset.

-biol “Biographical data” (long): BIOL contains cumulated individual-level raw data from the biographical questionnaire and from wave-specific biographical modules of the individual questionnaire.
+biol “Data from biography questionnaires” (long): BIOL contains cumulated individual-level raw data from the biographical questionnaire and from wave-specific biographical modules of the individual questionnaire.
 BIOL is intended to be used in addition to the generated biographical files (by advanced users) to complete (or modify) generated biographical variables.

-jugendl “Youth questionnaire for first-time respondents at age 17” (long): JUGENDL contains the waves q (2000) up to the current wave of $JUGEND in SOEP-Core.
+jugendl “Data from youth questionnaires for 16-17-year-olds” (long): JUGENDL contains the waves q (2000) up to the current wave of $JUGEND in SOEP-Core.
 Since 2000 (wave Q), first-time respondents between the age of 16 and 17 have received a separate biographical questionnaire with additional age-group-specific questions, for instance, about their relationship to their parents or about what they do in their free time.

 MORE_Docu “Dataset on the Mentoring of Refugees Projekt”: A dataset on the Mentoring of Refugees (MORE) project.
 Carried out in partnership with Start with a Friend (SWAF), this project aimed at bringing refugees and locals together to form friendships.
 This dataset contains information on German contacts provided to refugees.
 Information about the federal state of the SWAF location is includes in the EU data edition.
 More localized information (county or municipality) is only available remotely or on site.